epam/edp-codebase-operator/docs/api.md

-CodebaseStatus defines the observed state of Codebase
+CodebaseStatus defines the observed state of Codebase.

 <table>
     <thead>